opendocsg/slw-judgments-backfill/2018_SGHC_70/report.md

 **_Arguments on Summons 50/_**

 32     The Plaintiff’s counsel submitted that Summons 50/2018 should be dismissed because the application for an extension of time to comply with the Consent Order is essentially an application by the Defendant to unilaterally vary the terms of a consent order, which finds no support at law.
 He submitted that the court could only interfere where the Consent Order had been tainted by some recognised vitiating factors, none of which were alleged or pleaded by the Defendant.
-For these propositions, the Plaintiff’s counsel relied primarily on the Court of Appeal’s decision in _Turf Club Auto Emporium Pte Ltd v Yeo Boong Hua_ [2017] 2 SLR 12 (“ _Turf Club_ ”).
+For these propositions, the Plaintiff’s counsel relied primarily on the Court of Appeal’s decision in _Turf Club Auto Emporium Pte Ltd v Yeo Boong Hua_ <span class="citation">[2017] 2 SLR 12</span> (“ _Turf Club_ ”).

 33     The Defendant’s counsel argued that _Turf Club_ should be distinguished from the present case because that case involved _substantive breaches_ of a consent order, while the present case involved mere _procedural breaches_.
 He also repeatedly stated that his client had demonstrated both its ability and willingness to make the fourth and fifth instalment payments.
 Therefore, the court should not be so harsh as to allow such a draconian consequence to follow, simply because of a mere delay of payment of 11 days.